treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

 # You have to be a little crazy

-I do think you have to be a little crazy to design your own layout.
+It's quite extreme to design your own layout and I think you have to be a little crazy to do it.
 I know I was.

 ---